Enrico-Call/Sports-Tracker/README.md

 python video_processing/video_processor.py --input_path 'path/to/input_video' --output_path 'path/to/output_video'
 ```

+## Code Structure
+The code has been modularized for better readability and maintainability.
+Here are the key modules:

+### pose_estimation
+- `pose_estimation.py`: Main script for pose estimation.
+- `config_loader.py`: Loads configuration from a JSON file and command-line arguments.
+- `utils.py`: Utility functions like data validation.
+- `model_loader.py`: Loads machine learning models for pose estimation.

+### video_processing
+- `video_processor.py`: Main script for video processing.
+- `video_downloader.py`: Utility script for downloading videos (if needed).

 ## Configuration
 You can specify the settings in a `config.json` file.
 See `config_sample.json` for an example.